-The Cimarrons, or Maroon Negroes as the British styled them in the 18th Century, were runaway slaves dwelling in the backwoods of the West Indies and Florida.
+The Cimarrons, or Maroon Negroes or Maroons as the British styled them in the 18th Century, were runaway slaves dwelling in the backwoods of the West Indies and Florida.
 Similar communities of fugitive slaves also existed in the southern British colonies of Virginia and the Carolinas.

 The free way of life of the Cimarrons encouraged other slaves to run for their freedom.
 Bands of runaways occasionally attacked and plundered the sugar cane plantations.
-In order to counter the threat posed by the Cimarrons to the security and social order of their colonies, the Spanish, French, and British mounted frequent raids against the Cimarron villages in the attempt to destroy them and bring the black fugitives back into captivity.
+In order to counter the threat posed by the Cimarrons to the security and social order of their colonies, the Spanish, Dutch, French, and British mounted frequent raids against the Cimarron villages in the attempt to destroy them and bring the black fugitives back into captivity.
 In this context, militia units of Free Blacks and Mulattoes were raised, and proved very effective in supporting the scarce European colonial troops.

 I based my Cimarron figures mainly on the paintings of the Italian artist, Agostino Brunias (1730-1796) (see wikipedia article here), who settled in the British West Indies in 1770 and left an extremely vivid, if a bit idealized, pictorial image of the every-day life of the black and mixed-race communities of the Caribbean, mainly of the Free People of Color, as the free Blacks and Mulattoes were styled, but also of the wild Cimarrons.

-Perhaps not surprisingly, Cimarrons went nearly naked, wearing only a loin cloth, or sometimes a length of patterned cotton fabric wrapped around the waist much like a south-east Asian sarong, or worn over one shoulder ad tied across the chest under the opposite armpit.
+Perhaps not surprisingly, Cimarrons went nearly naked, wearing only a loin cloth, or sometimes a length of patterned cotton fabric wrapped around the waist much like a south-east Asian sarong, or worn over one shoulder and tied across the chest under the opposite armpit.

 Some wore a simple head band, or bandanna, and a few – as the rather flamboyant fellow armed with a saber and a brace of pistols – more elaborated, colorful head wraps, or tignons, apparently a sign of wealth and status among the Free Blacks and Mulattoes, both male and female.